takeshi/gulp-typescript-annotate/README.md

 # gulp-typescript-annotate
-gulp plugin to append class name & constructor parameter names  to TypeScript CLass.
-Appended class name & constructor parameter names are useful to minimized AngularJs Dependency Injection.
+gulp plugin to append class name & constructor parameter names to TypeScript Class.
+If typesafe option is true, this plugin append $inject from constructor parameter *type*.

 ## Motivation
 Working with TypeScript 1.5 Decorator, we can write component-based programing code for AngularJS.